List of Mock the Week panellists

-Mock the Week was a panel show that aired on BBC Two, and ran for 232 episodes.
-Hosted by Dara Ó Briain, the show featured a series of rounds where panellists satirised current events.
-In 2022, the 21st and final series of the show aired.
+Mock the Week is a panel show that was broadcast on BBC Two between 2005 and 2022, and on TLC since 2026.
+The show aired 234 episodes in its original release.

-The show featured two teams of three, composed of regular panellists and various guest performers.
-Hugh Dennis appeared in every series, while other regulars included Frankie Boyle, Rory Bremner, Andy Parsons, Russell Howard, Chris Addison and Angela Barnes, who all featured for the entirety of at least one series.
+Hosted by Dara Ó Briain, the show features a series of rounds where panellists satirised current events.
+The show features two teams of three, composed of regular panellists and various guest performers.
+Hugh Dennis appeared in every one of the original 21 series, while other regulars included Frankie Boyle, Rory Bremner, Andy Parsons, Russell Howard, Chris Addison and Angela Barnes, who all featured for the entirety of at least one series.

+In 2026, the show was rebooted by Freeview channel TLC for Series 22, with Rhys James announced as a regular panellist.

 Number of appearances per panellist

-Of the show's 232 episodes, 186 count towards the appearance table below.
-This does not include the 2011 Comic Relief special, or any of the show's Christmas specials and compilation episodes.
+Of the show's original run aired on BBC Two of 234 episodes from Series 1–21, 196 episodes count towards the appearance table below.
+This figure does not include the 2011 Comic Relief special, nor any of the show's Christmas specials and compilation episodes.